-Experts are excited about the latest discovery, stating this “archaeological finding is the biggest in the last 30 years, and is significant because the boat is well preserved and has many elements that are very rarely seen,” according to the Facebook page of Archaeology.In.
+Experts were excited about the discovery and stated at the time that this “archaeological finding is the biggest in the last 30 years, and is significant because the boat is well preserved and has many elements that are very rarely seen,” according to the Facebook page of Archaeology.In.
 The researchers were able to date the remains to the 1 st century AD, to the time when Poreč was a Roman colony.
 Dalmatia was heavily Romanized, but it also retained much of its original Illyrian character and culture.

 Another shot of the excavated Roman shipwreck. ( Grad Poreč )